Bachelor of Science in Nursing

 - A completed TEAS (Reading, Math, English & Science) Entrance Exam within one-year of application to the School of Nursing.
 Students have unlimited number of attempts to achieve a minimum required score of 60% on each section.
 The minimum score must be achieved by the time of application submission and by established application deadlines.

 - Personal interview (if requested).

-- Prerequisite courses must be completed prior to official acceptance into the nursing program.
+- All prerequisite courses, including labs, must be completed prior to official acceptance into the nursing program.

 - Completion of NURS 301; or completion of CNA course (within the last two years); or be listed on the

 Nurse Aide Registry.
 Licensure is not required.
 The CNA requirement is waived for LPNs or Certified